 - Melrose Public Schools –c/o Cyndy S. Taymore, 360 Lynn Fells Pkwy, Melrose, MA 02176

-Use of the Harassment Incident Report Form is not required as a condition of making a report.
-The school or district will: 1) include a copy of the Harassment Incident Report Form in the beginning of the year packets for students and parents or guardians; 2) make it available in the school’s main office, the counseling office, the school nurse’s office, and other locations determined by the principal or designee; and 3) post it on the school’s website.
+Use of the Bully and/or Harassment Incident Report Form is not required as a condition of making a report.
+The school or district will: 1) include a copy of the Bullying and/or Harassment Incident Report Form in the beginning of the year packets for students and parents or guardians; 2) make it available in the school’s main office, the counseling office, the school nurse’s office, and other locations determined by the principal or designee; and 3) post it on the school’s website.
 The Harassment Incident Report Form will be made available in the most prevalent language(s) of origin of students and parents or guardians.

 At the beginning of each school year, the school or district will provide the school community, including administrators, staff, students, and parents or guardians, with written notice of its policies for reporting acts of bullying and retaliation.
 A description of the reporting procedures and resources, including the name and contact information of the principal or designee, will be incorporated in student and staff handbooks, on the school or district website, and in information about the Plan that is made available to parents or guardians.

 Reporting by Staff.
 A staff member will report immediately to the principal or designee when he/she witnesses or becomes aware of conduct that may be bullying or retaliation.
 The requirement to report to the principal or designee does not limit the authority of the staff member to respond to behavioral or disciplinary incidents consistent with school or district policies and procedures for behavior management and discipline.